nielsr2/Embodied-Interaction-Mini-Project/README.md

 The setup can be seen above.

 To this aim, Laban descriptors was sought to be extracted.
-This was done in Max 8 while exploring different packages for this job - Specifically MultiBuffer(MUBU), PIPO,
+This was done in Max 8 while exploring different packages for this job - Specifically MultiBuffer(MUBU), PIPO, and various package for machine learning.